Entanglement transition in unitary system-bath dynamics

 In Fig.~\ref{fig:M_TJ}(a), we plot the trajectory-averaged steady-state bipartite von Neumann entropy, $\overline{\mathcal{S}}= \sum_\alpha S\left(\mathrm{Tr}_R C^\alpha(t_{\text{s}})\right) / N_{\text{TJ}}$, where $C^\alpha$ is the correlation matrix of the system along trajectory $\alpha$ and $\mathrm{Tr}_R$ is the partial trace over the right partition.
 In Fig.~\ref{fig:M_TJ}(b) we show the trajectory-averaged steady-state bipartite logarithmic fermionic negativity, $\overline{\mathcal{E}} = \sum_\alpha E\left(C^\alpha(t_{\text{s}})\right) / N_{\text{TJ}}$.
 In the main panels, both $\overline{\mathcal{S}}$ and $\overline{\mathcal{E}}$ scale linearly with the partition boundary size $L$ when $\gamma \geq 2.0J$, a clear signature of area-law scaling in 2D.
 As $\gamma$ decreases, the scaling becomes superlinear, indicating a transition away from area-law scaling.
 In the inset of Fig.~\ref{fig:M_TJ}(a), we find that $\overline{\mathcal{S}}$ at $\gamma=0.1J$ and $0.5J$ scales linearly with $L\log{(L)}$ instead, a signature of logarithmic-law scaling in $2$D.

-\textit{Entanglement Transition in Unitary Dynamics ---} The dissipative dynamics described by the GKSL master equation in the previous section can also be formulated unitarily, with each system site connected to $M$ bath modes, as shown in Fig.~\ref{fig:M_Schematics}(b).
-The total system-bath Hamiltonian becomes
+\textit{Entanglement Transition in Unitary Dynamics ---} We consider a unitary model in which each system site is coupled to $M$ bath modes, as shown in Fig.~\ref{fig:M_Schematics}(b).
+In the appropriate limits, tracing out the baths recovers the GKSL dynamics of the system considered above.
+The total system-bath Hamiltonian is

 where $b^{\dagger}_{n,m}$($b^{}_{n,m}$) is the fermionic creation (annihilation) operator of the $m-$th bath mode at site $n$, $\omega_{m} = m\omega_{\text{max}}/M$ is the energy of the $m-$th bath mode (independent of $n$), and $V(\omega_{m})$ is the magnitude of the system-bath coupling.